madhu-1999/Interviews/AWS/Amazon Elastic Compute Cloud (AWS EC2).md

 + Specify the number of instances to launch
 ## Amazon Machine Image (AMI)
 + Pre-built virtual machine images that have the basic components for what is needed to start an instance.
++ ==AMI is built for a specific AWS region.
+Can't launch a EC2 instance using an AMI in  another region.==
 + Three ways to use:
 	+ Create [[#custom AMI]]
 	+ Use preconfigured AWS AMI's